Goethe-Institut: Distance education

-The Goethe-Institut offers distance education.

-As a result of the COVID-19 pandemic, when most governments imposed stay-at-home orders and/or COVID-19 lockdowns, Goethe-Institut Singapur introduced a series of "Blended Learning" courses.
+The Goethe-Institut offers courses in distance education.
+As a result of the COVID-19 pandemic, when most governments imposed stay-at-home orders and/or COVID-19 lockdowns, Goethe-Institut introduced a series of "blended learning" courses.

 Examinations

 The institute has developed a series of exams for learners of German as a foreign language (Deutsch als Fremdsprache, DaF) at all levels: A1 up to C2.
 These can be taken both in Germany and abroad and have been adapted to fit into the Common European Framework of Reference for Languages (CEFR), the standard for European language testing.
-There is also one exam, the Großes Deutsches Sprachdiplom, which is at a higher level than the highest CEFR level.
+There is also one exam, the Großes Deutsches Sprachdiplom, which is at a still higher level than the highest CEFR level.
 Below is a table of the basic Goethe-Institut exams as they fit into the scheme:

 In 2000, the Goethe-Institut helped to found the Society for Academic Test Development (Gesellschaft für Akademische Testentwicklung e.V.).
 The resulting TestDaF exams are run by the TestDaF-Institut in Hagen.
 The tests are supported by the German Academic Exchange Service (DAAD) and are aimed at people who would like to study at German universities, academics and scientists.
 The TestDaF can be taken in Germany as well as in 65 other countries.

-In addition there is the Green Diploma to acquire and prove German as a foreign language teaching qualifications.
+For language teachers, there is the "Green Diploma" to acquire and prove qualifications in teaching German as a foreign language.

 Awards and Residency programs

-The two US-related annually granted awards for literature translations from German into English are: the renowned Helen and Kurt Wolff Translator's Prize, and the Gutekunst Prize of the Friends of Goethe New York which is open to college students and to all translators under the age of 35 who, at the time the prize is awarded, have not yet published.
+The two US-related annually granted awards for literature translations from German into English are the renowned Helen and Kurt Wolff Translator's Prize, and the Gutekunst Prize of the Friends of Goethe New York.
+The latter is open to college students and to all translators under the age of 35 who, at the time the prize is awarded, have not yet published.